obezag/fvtt-split-up-map-module/README.md

 1. Remote into your provider, preferably with some kind of file-managing software.
 (Personally, I use WinSCP (https://winscp.net/eng/download.php), because I am not a command line king.)
 2. Navigate to your /foundrydata/Data/modules/ folder.
 3. In that folder, copy the entire "great-free-maps-prison-escape" folder.
-(You should have now in the modules folder a new folder "great-free-maps-prison-escape" which contains all of the appropriate information generate your maps.)
+(You should have now in the modules folder a new folder "great-free-maps-prison-escape" which contains all of the appropriate information to generate your maps.)
 4. If your world is currently launched, return to setup.
 In your modules tab, you should see "great-free-maps-prison-escape".
 (If you do not return to setup, the module will not load.)
 5. Launch your world; enable the module; import your map.
 6. If you uninstall the module (and delete the imported scene as well!) you will free up any space used for the map, when you are done with it.